-Independent Government Cost Estimate (IGCE)8
+Independent Government Cost Estimate (IGCE)5

 The link above shows an example from a case of a cost estimate.
 It breaks down the hours and cost per hour for each consultant, travel, cost per trip, and any other supplies and equipment not covered by the labor hours that you anticipate will be needed.
-Procurement often asks for proof that the fees are what the expert charges others.
-If you can provide such proof along with the other required materials, it can help expedite the procurement process.
+Procurement often asks for proof that the fees/rates are what the expert charges others.
+If you can provide such proof (i.e. previous contract) along with the other required materials, it can help expedite the procurement process.

 All costs should be included on an Independent Government Cost Estimate (IGCE) sheet.
-You can find an IGCE template on the Z Drive.
-The IGCE will likely need to be split into three phases:
+You can find an IGCE template on SharePoint.6 The IGCE will likely need to be split into three phases: